Roy's Classic Roasted Macadamia Nut Crusted Mahi Mahi

 2. Heat the olive oil in a medium saucepan over medium heat.
 Add the carrot, celery, onion, and garlic to the pan and saute for 3 to 4 minutes, or until the vegetables begin to brown.
 Stir the tomato, basil, bay leaf, and lobster shells and cook for 1 minute.
 Add the white wine and cognac and cook for an additional 2 minutes.
 Add the water and chicken broth.
-When the mixture begins to boil, reduce the heat and simmer for 15 minutes, or until the liquid reduces by half.
-Pour the mixture into a fine-mesh strainer over another saucepan, to strain out the liquid.
-Add the cream, salt, and pepper, reduce the heat to medium/low, and simmer for 15 to 20 minutes, stirring often, until thick.
+When the mixture begins to boil, reduce the heat and simmer for 15 to 20 minutes, or until the liquid reduces by half.
+Pour the mixture into a fine-mesh strainer over another saucepan, to strain out the stock.
+Throw away the rest.
+Add the cream, salt, and pepper to the stock, reduce the heat to medium/low, and simmer for 15 to 20 minutes, stirring often, until thick.
 Remove it from the heat, cover it, and set it aside.

 3. Make the beurre blanc sauce by combining the white wine, lemon juice, and shallots in a small saucepan and place it over medium heat.
 Simmer for 4 minutes, or until the liquid reduces by about one-half, then add the butter and cream and cook it until the butter melts.
 Strain out the liquid using a fine-mesh strainer over another small saucepan.
 Add the white pepper to the sauce, place it over medium heat until the sauce begins to simmer, stirring often, then reduce the heat to medium/low and simmer for 10 to 15 minutes, or until the sauce thickens.
 Remove it from the heat, cover it, and set it aside.